hubsmoke/starknet-tx-hash-demo/README.md

 The minimum required implementation to achieve a counter that increments above 1 without using the full authenticated Account abstraction would be to add parameters and invoke with different parameters each time, however that is not as useful as the Account abstraction.

+Deploying your own Account and updating the state of this counter to > 1 is left as an exercise to the reader.

 # set up environment
 https://www.cairo-lang.org/docs/quickstart.html

-# deploy contract (optional, can use deployed contract below)
+# deploy contract

 `starknet deploy --contract CantIncrementTwiceCounter_compiled.json --gateway_url https://alpha4.starknet.io/gateway/`